Daughter of ex-Thai leader Thaksin says he is fatigued, as criticism grows of his hospitalization

 Paetongtarn said her father will decide when to request a pardon.

-Asked about the controversy, Paetongtarn replied only that she was worried about him being sick.
+Asked about the controversy over his hospitalization, Paetongtarn replied only that she was worried about him being sick.
 She said the duration of his stay is up to the medical staff.

+Thaksin’s return from exile was an emotional moment for supporters of the billionaire, who won the loyalty of millions with populist policies that directed attention and funding to the country’s largely rural, impoverished north before he was removed by the military coup.
+His reemergence recalls years of pitched battles — both figurative and sometimes literal — between his “red shirt” supporters and “yellow shirt” opponents who champion conservative, royalist values.

 Associated Press video journalist Jerry Harmer contributed to this report.